houthacker/remeha-modbus/README.md

 If you enable the `switch.enable_schedule_sync` switch, the DHW time schedules are synchronized between your Remeha appliance and the [scheduler](https://github.com/nielsfaber/scheduler-card) integration.

+> [!NOTE]
-**Note**: If you edit a time schedule entry in Home Assistant, it takes between 10 and 30 minutes for it to show up in the Remeha Home app.
+> If you edit a time schedule entry in Home Assistant, it takes between 10 and 30 minutes for it to show up in
+> the Remeha Home app.
-This is because the Remeha Home app doesn't update the schedules that frequently from external sources like modbus.
+> This is because the Remeha Home app doesn't update the schedules that frequently from external sources like modbus.
-Schedule edits from the Remeha Home app show up within one minute in Home Assistant however.
+> Schedule edits from the Remeha Home app show up within one minute in Home Assistant however.

 See also the [heatpump managed schedules](#switchheatpump_managed_schedules) entity.